anurag-bit/anurag-bit/README.md

 # Hey! 👋
 Hi, I’m Anurag Singh
-A passionate developer from India, who is surfing around in the world of ML 🏄‍♂️.
+A High-School student and  a passionate developer from India, who is surfing around in the world of ML 🏄‍♂️.
 I love building crazy stuff for android, iOS, and Windows using web and native technologies!
 I

 I mainly build products in the Native app space and do a "**lot**" experiments with the latest tech in backend ecosystem
 <p align="center">